 Other Information

-This natural area has strongly rolling hummocky moraine dissected from northwest to southeast by a poorly-drained lowland area.
+This natural area has rolling hummocky moraine dissected from northwest to southeast by a poorly-drained lowland area.
 There is upland balsam poplar forest with some aspen and a dense shrub layer.

 Site Statistics